Codsilla/pacm_prelims.github.io/students/Julien_Codsi.md

 [me] In that case, I will prove the general one as it contains all the main ideas of why it's true

-I then when one to prove the general version.
+I then went on to prove the general version.
 I practiced this proof so many times that I mechanically proved it without much issue other than forgetting to define some variables which Noga and Paul immediately pointed out.
 Halfway through the proof Noga stopped me and said "Clearly, you know the proof, no need to go further".

 ### Question 2 ($\approx$ 5 min)
 This was a somewhat simple application of LLL and we went through it rather quickly.